studiometa/create-wordpress-project/readme.md

 ## Documentation

-This tool will generate a WordPress project managed by Composer, Gulp and Webpack.
+This tool will generate a WordPress project managed by Composer and Webpack.
 See the [readme.md](./template#readme) file in the template folder for a more detailed documentation.

 ## Contributing